 My efforts and the efforts of my group members bore recognizable fruits as we were able to convince various parties to contribute towards our program.
 The response was generous enough and saw us complete the construction of a rehabilitation center at a community land.
 I sent several leaflets of invitations around the community for them to bring their children to the center.
 They welcomed the idea and we embarked on teaching them vocational skills.

-The ministry of education was pleased by my initiative and supported us with library.
+This was pleased by my initiative and supported us with library.
 The center gradually grew in admission and I was able to even formulate a curriculum of study.
 When I graduated, I dedicated my time in managing the center and with well wishers and people of goodwill showing their support, I was able to hire a few tutors to help me in the mentor-ship of the children.
 I am pleased to announce that five years down the line, the center was able to advance to technical training institute.
 They say that you may not be a teacher, but you can become an ‘Awakener’.

 Click here to forward on to the next post all about Education Nation and The Journey to Acquiring Knowledge.